Updated: 12/30/2019 by Computer Hope

 - He also sponsored the MIT student-run Tech Model Railroad Club in its early years, where the hacker culture is said to have taken root before spreading to the MIT Artificial Intelligence Lab.

-- Later, he was one of the founding members of the Multics project, to which he contributed one of its most important concepts, the single-level memory.
+- Later, he was one of the founding members of the Multics project that he contributed one of its most important concepts, the single-level memory.

 - Multics, though not particularly commercially successful in itself, was an inspiration for Ken Thompson to develop Unix.